sgm7373/GeoSurvey-QA-and-Support-Triage/README.md

 ## Deliverables

-`GeoSurvey_QA_Support_Triage.ipynb`, the complete notebook that runs from top to bottom in Google Colab
+`GeoSurvey_QA_and_Support_Triage.ipynb`, the complete notebook that runs from top to bottom in Google Colab

 `SITE_104_elevation_review.csv`, the records identified during the simulated elevation investigation